faisalml/DeepLSR/README.md

 If you use this code, please cite:

-Taylor L. Bobrow, Faisal Mahmood, Niguel Inserni, Nicholas J. Durr, “DeepLSR: Deep learning approach for laser speckle reduction"
+Taylor L. Bobrow, Faisal Mahmood, Miguel Inserni, Nicholas J. Durr, “DeepLSR: Deep learning approach for laser speckle reduction"